 - 1/3 cup pepitas

-- 1 cup medjool dates (or pitted, dried dates)
+- 1 cup medjool dates pitted

 - 1 cup sultanas

-- 1/3 cup cacao or cocoa
+- 1/3 cup cacao powder or cocoa powder

 - 1 tbsp coconut oil

-- 2 tbs brown rice syrup
+- 2 tbsp brown rice syrup or maple syrup

-- shredded coconut
+- 1/4 cup shredded coconut or extra cocoa powder

-Place all of the bliss ball ingredients together in a food processor and blend.
+- Place all of the bliss ball ingredients together in a food processor and blend.
 It may take a few minutes for the seeds to break down and for all of the ingredients to come together to form a sticky paste.

-Roll spoonfuls of the mixture into balls and roll in the shredded coconut.
+- Roll spoonfuls of the mixture into balls and roll in the shredded coconut.
 Serve, or refrigerate until required.
 These balls can also be frozen in batches for easy school lunches.
 Enjoy!

-Thanks for reading!
-Subscribe to The Cooking Collective to have more beautiful recipes delivered straight to your inbox.
+Subscribe to The Cooking Collective to have more beautiful recipes, freebies and more delivered straight to your inbox.